 Law Suits and Industries

 People suffering from asbestos diseases are filing lawsuits to recover compensation against the owners of industry causing asbestos exposure as the information about the asbestos disease.
 It led to growth in the number of mesothelioma and asbestos-related lawsuits.
-The courts have ruled the cases in favor of victims and issued strict awards against the industries for their negligent behavior.
+The courts have ruled the cases in favour of victims and issued strict awards against the industries for their negligent behaviour.